zeta0707/rebearm/README.md

 ```

 ### **Blob pick and plance**
-Find the any color box of the Jetson Nano on the screen. then pick it then place
+Find the any color box of the RPi5 Nano on the screen. then pick it then place
 <p align="center">
     <img src="./Images/arm_blob.gif" width="500" />
 </p>